 Skip to main content

-This is the ultimate week-by-week puppy training schedule every new pet parent needs to see
+This is the ultimate week-by-week puppy training schedule every new pet parent needs

-Week-by-week puppy training schedule to follow
+A puppy training schedule to follow

-When you first bring home a new puppy, you’ll have so many firsts to enjoy together.
+When you first bring home a new puppy, you’ll have so many firsts to look forward to.
 Some milestones — the first accident, for example — aren’t quite as cute as the others, so that’s why you’ll want to start training with your pup as soon as possible.
-Understanding puppy training stages will help you break down all your goals into realistic steps, so you and your new best friend are more likely to succeed.
+Understanding puppy training stages will help you break down all your goals into realistic steps, making you and your new best friend more likely to succeed.

-Remember, training your pup is just one important aspect of his well-being.
-Make sure you’re taking care of his diet, health, and happiness, too.
-These first few weeks together are ultra important for your puppy’s development, so make it count!
-Here’s your ultimate puppy training schedule, week by week.
-Good luck!
+Remember, training your pup is just one important aspect of their well-being.
+Ensure you’re taking care of their diet, health, and happiness, too.
+Good luck and keep reading to learn about a puppy training schedule.

 A woman holds and pets a Rhodesian Ridgeback puppy

-Here’s your ideal puppy training schedule for puppies 8 weeks of age and younger:
+Here’s your ideal puppy training schedule for puppies 8 weeks of age and younger

-It’s important to establish a routine as soon as you can.
-Not only will this ensure that you and your pup have every need met, but it also will let your new dog become more familiar with his environment.
-As dog trainer Ken McCann says in his YouTube video guide for puppy training, “You’ll be setting them up for success,” especially when it comes to potty training.
-Make sure to supervise while he’s outside too!
+It’s important to establish a routine as soon as you bring your puppy home.
+Not only will this ensure that you and your pup have every need met, but it also will let your new dog become more familiar with their environment.
+As dog trainer Ken McCann said in his YouTube video guide for puppy training, “You’ll be setting them up for success,” especially in potty training.
+Make sure to supervise while they’re outside, too.

 Here’s another idea: Luring your new pup to you with a delicious treat is a great first step toward bonding and training.
-At this point, he’s working purely on instinct, but he’s learning the reward value of treats as well as a praise word — something like “yes” or “good” to let him know he’s doing well.
+At this point, they’re working purely on instinct, but they’re learning the reward value of treats as well as a praise word — something like “yes” or “good” to let them know they’re doing well.
+Make sure to use this word as you continue training!

 This also gets your pup used to working for a treat, which builds motivation and confidence.
-Negative reinforcement won’t teach him anything but a feeling of unease at this age, so it’s a good idea to focus on rewards instead — and always!)
-Now that he knows that following you gets that reward, he’ll soon be ready to move on to the next stage.
+Negative reinforcement won’t teach anything but a feeling of unease at this age, so it’s a good idea to focus on rewards instead (and always).
+Now that they know that following you gets that reward, they’ll soon be ready to move on to the next stage.

-White puppy sits on a wooden floor next to a rope toy
+A white puppy sits on a wooden floor next to a rope toy

-When your puppy is 9 weeks old, try to stick to a training routine that looks like this:
+When your puppy is 9 weeks old, try to stick to a training routine that looks like this

 Beagle puppy training and sniffing person's hand lying in grass